NorthStarUAS/ImageAnalysis/motion/README-streaming.md

-* When running the SDMD algorithm, the steps before reaching the defined max rank produce results similar to non-streaming algorithms (i.e. pydmd.)
+* When running the SDMD algorithm, the steps before reaching the defined max rank produce results similar to non-streaming algorithms (i.e. compared to results from pydmd.)

-* When running the algorithm with a max rank that is >= the number of input time steps, the algorithm continues to update properly and produces a result that is visually similar (if not identical) to the traditional full DMD solution.
+* When running the algorithm with a max rank >= the number of input time steps, the algorithm continues to update properly and produces a result that is visually similar (if not identical) to the traditional full DMD solution.

 ## Conclusions